The Midland Railway crest

 November 1921.

-A break-section banner formed of a colourful painting of a Midland Railway Express Passenger Train in a Rural Setting
+A break-section banner formed of a colourful painting of a Midland Railway Express Passenger Train in a rural setting

 Wellingborough Accident of 1898